 Avoid caffeine and fizzy drinks - Water provides a much better source of hydration in hot conditions

 Dress Appropriately - When working outside, contractors should wear lightweight clothing of natural fabric and a well-ventilated hat.
 Conversely – this should not be at the expense of safety, and additional vigilance is required in hard-hat areas during summer months.

-Eat light Meals – Whilst heat can often reduce appetite, best advice is to replace heavy or hot meals with lighter, refreshing foods.
+Eat light Meals – while heat can often reduce appetite, the best advice is to replace heavy or hot meals with lighter, refreshing foods.
 Again, try to provide access to appropriate meals and foodstuffs on-site (or provide appropriate breaks from site) and encourage workers to eat smaller meals before work or intense activity.